mulch maintenance

 • No edging or barriers

-• Bare or unprotected soil
+• Bare or unstable soil underneath

 Effective solutions to stop mulch erosion